Flying Across the Country in a Small Plane in VR.

 It’s a great time to now relax a little and check your surroundings.
 It’s required you constantly check your course, your altitude and your surrounding weather as well as other traffic.
 Keep your eyes outside the aircraft most of the time.
 Keep ahead of the aircraft being ready for your next task no matter if it’s a change of direction or a change in radio frequency.

-Having said this the whole reason your flying across the country in a small plane in VR is to enjoy the view so their is a tool to keep you in control and allow you some time to enjoy the magnificent view.
+Having said this the whole reason you’re flying across the country in a small plane in VR is to enjoy the view so there is a tool to keep you in control and allow you some time to enjoy the magnificent view.
 That tool is the auto pilot.

 Auto Pilot is Your Friend.